addania/coding/src/pages/Casing.md

 - kebab-case

-We could use <code>camelCase</code> for example for variables and functions.
+We could use <code>camelCase</code> for example for variables, functions or keys in the object.

 <code>PascalCase</code> is often usd for components and for types in Typescript.